 (c) Each group self-insurer shall ensure that group members maintain their suitability for group self-insurer membership as follows:

-(1) Annually obtaining current certified, independently audited financial statements or reviewed financial statements together with all schedules and notes showing that the core members of the group self-insurer meet in aggregate the financial requirements provided in Section 15472(a) of these regulations;
+(1) Annually obtaining current financial statements showing that the members of the group self-insurer are financially suitable for continued membership in the group

-(2) For each other group member, the group self-insurer may annually determine the group member's suitability for membership in the group self-insurer by review of a tax return, credit report, or other appropriate documentation as specified in the bylaws of the group self-insurer.
+(2) For each group member, the group self-insurer may annually determine the group member's suitability for membership in the group self-insurer by review of a tax return, credit report, or other appropriate documentation as specified in the bylaws of the group self-insurer.

 (d) The Group Administrator shall submit to the Chief on request any financial documentation received pursuant to subsection (c), and shall advise the Chief of any group member not submitting its financial documentation to the group self-insurer.